Superstition - "a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation."

 The evidence of movement of one's finger is easily observed, and experienced.
 For example, reading this page (while online) you might be using your index finger to rotate the scroll-wheel on your computer mouse).

-If we begin to seek a theory to explain such an everyday phenomenon, we might use the metaphor of a motion picture film.
+If we begin to seek a theory to explain such an everyday phenomenon, we might use the analogy of a motion picture film.

 Let's consider a specific thought-experiment.
 We zoom in on a test subject's finger to such an extent that we "see" one of the atoms in that finger, perhaps the very tip of the subjects fingernail.
 We do not need to actually see this atom, other than surmise its existence.